CreamNuts/Late-Fusion-based-Transformer-for-Facial-Micro-Expression/README.md

   -gpu GPU [GPU ...]
 GPU number to use.
-If not available, use CPU --imbalanced_sampler  Flag to determine whether to use imbalanced sampler for balancing dataset with respect to class --subtb               Flag to determine whether to track each subject metric with Tensorboard
+If not available, use CPU --imbalanced_sampler  Flag to determine whether to use imbalanced sampler for balancing dataset with respect to class --subtb               Flag to determine whether to track each subject metric with Tensorboard --visualize           Flag to determine whether to visualize samples and predictions
 ```